Shariq80/applicationProcessing-Backend/README.md

 - Optimize database queries and implement caching where appropriate.
 - Add support for multiple languages in resume processing.
 - Implement a feedback mechanism to improve AI-based resume scoring over time.

+## File Size Limitations

+When storing resume attachments in MongoDB, please note the following:

+- MongoDB has a document size limit of 16MB.
+This includes all fields in the document, including the resume attachment.
+- It's recommended to keep resume file sizes under 5MB to ensure smooth operation and storage.
+- If larger file sizes are consistently needed, consider using GridFS for storing files over 16MB or implementing a separate file storage solution.